 Furniture, fixtures and equipment are depreciated on a straight-line basis over an estimated useful life of five years.
-Software and computer equipment are depreciated over an estimated useful life of three years.
+Software and computer equipment are depreciated on a straight-line basis over an estimated useful life of three years.

 Investment Income